 With leasehold ownership, someone else owns the land, and you pay rent to them.
 You purchase an exclusive right to possession of the land and the buildings on it for a specific period of time according to terms set out in a lease.
 In some cases, you will own the buildings or other improvements on the land.

-If you buy a house or apartment that is built on leasehold land, the terms of the lease will set out:
+If you buy a house that is built on leasehold land, the terms of the lease will set out:

 - the amount of rent you have to pay to the freehold owner - this is usually called ground rent

 - how often the ground rent is reviewed by the freehold owner

 - rates and other expenses relating to your property.